 Your hospital care team will help you get ready for surgery.
 You will complete preoperative washes to get your skin ready for surgery.
 Your team will also give you clean bedding and a clean hospital gown before your surgery.

 Anesthesia

 You will meet a member of the anesthesia team the day of surgery.
-Anesthesia is provided by highly trained anesthesiologists and certified registered nurse anesthetists who will administer your anesthesia and closely monitor your response to the medications.
+Anesthesia will be provided by highly trained anesthesia caregivers who will administer your anesthesia and closely monitor your response to the medications

 Companion Waiting